OpenSuSE Man Pages

 DESCRIPTION

-process with the mask given by mask and then suspends the process until
+with the mask given by mask and then suspends the thread until delivery

-delivery of a signal whose action is to invoke a signal handler or to
+of a signal whose action is to invoke a signal handler or to terminate

 signal handler returns, and the signal mask is restored to the state